Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/prologue/gray-scott.md

 A grid showing an update to the system in the previous figure after diffusion of particles after a single time step.
 {: style="font-size: medium;"}

+**Note:** The sum of the values in the grid in the figure above is 1, which is the same as the sum of the values in our original figure.
+Regardless of how many times we update the grid, the sum of the values should be 1 to ensure the conservation of total mass in the system.
+{: .notice--warning}

 After an additional time step, the particles continue to diffuse outward.
 For example, each diagonal neighbor of the central cell in the above figure, which has a concentration of 0.05 after one time step, will lose all of its particles in the following step.
 Each of these cells will also gain 20% of the particles from two of its adjacent neighbors, along with 5% of the particles from the central square (which doesn't have any particles).
 This makes the updated concentration of this cell after two time steps equal to 2(0.2)(0.2) + 0.05(0) = 0.08.

 The four cells directly adjacent to the central square, which have a concentration of 0.2 after one time step, will also gain particles from their neighbors.
 Each such cell will receive 20% of the particles from two of its adjacent neighbors and 5% of the particles from two of its diagonal neighbors, which have a concentration of 0.2.
 Therefore, the updated concentration of each of these cells after two time steps is 2(0.2)(0.05) + 2(0.05)(0.2) = 0.02 + 0.02 = 0.04.